alan-turing-institute/ancient-greek-semantic-space/README.md

 Project team (in alphabetical order): Barbara McGillivray (Turing/Cambridge), Philomen Probert (Oxford), Martina Astrid Rodda (Oxford/Turing), enrichment student at the Turing from January to June 2019.

+## corpusprocess_2.0.py

+This Python 3 script was developed by Martina Astrid Rodda in February-April 2019.
+It takes as input a series of parameter values, as well as .xml files from the Diorisis Ancient Greek corpus, and returns a series of files that can be used as input for the DISSECT tool.

+Use:

+1. Set window size and frequency filter on lines 18-19.
+2. Set input and output path on lines 22, 25.

+The script produces three output files (a sparse matrix, .sm, plus a .rows and .cols file indexing the matrix) that can be used to build a semantic space using DISSECT (https://github.com/composes-toolkit/dissect).

 ## evaluation_text_processing.py

 This Python 3 script was developed by Barbara McGillivray in March-April 2019.
 It takes as input a series of parameter values, as well as files relative to various semantic spaces created by the DISSECT tool on the Diorisis Ancient Greek corpus and files relative to three Ancient Greek lexicons, and returns a series of files containing the results of three evaluation approaches.